 Art & Animation: Avitz (Avi A.Katz) & Yoel Frohlich

 Original Music: Karni Postel

 Sound Design: Rotem Dror

-Sabotage is a historical documentary unravelling the untold story the Jewish Women's Underground.
+Sabotage is a hybrid documentary that tells the untold story of the Jewish Women's Underground.

 January 1945, less than two weeks before the evacuation of the Auschwitz-Birkenau death camp, four forced laborers women, Estusia Wajcblum, Rosa Robota, Alla Gartner, and Regina Safirstein were hanged in public, accused of sabotaging the Nazi war machine.